 Once the site of Allard Plantation facing Bayou St. John, City Park’s 1,300 acres offer visitors a sample of the city’s riches both in fine art and natural splendor.
 City Park is home of the New Orleans Museum of Art and the largest collection of mature live oaks in the world.
 Trees in the oldest grove are over 800 years old.

 Today’s City Park is distinguished by its large menu of recreational activities as well as by its natural beauty.
 City Park has a special place in the hearts of generations of New Orleanians and is a must for visitors to the city.
-A popular place to picnic, play a favorite sport, wander through its gardens or take a boat ride, the park hosts 11 million visitors each year (pre-Katrina).
+A popular place to picnic, play a favorite sport, wander through its gardens or take a boat ride, the Park hosts is visited millions of times each year.

 The Peristyle at New Orleans City Park, a concrete dancing pavilion of classical design, opened to the public in 1907.
 The unique structure features a raised platform framed by an Ionic colonnade with an apse at each end, guarded by the stoic lions of sculptor Pietro Ghiloni.
 With spaced columns that create an open-air effect, the Peristyle provides a framed view of the placid waters of Bayou Metairie and 800-year old live oaks draped in Spanish moss.
 In the early twentieth century, the Peristyle was home to a six-month concert and dance season for the well-heeled of New Orleans.
 Since then the Peristyle has served as a location for countless activities, including weddings, parties, meetings, photo shoots, or just climbing on the lions!
 New Orleanians of all backgrounds have fond memories of enjoyable hours spent at the Peristyle.